 “Recently, contemporary painters have tried to revive the narrative in painting.
 I admire some of them for their courage and skill, but the narrative paintings they’ve produced haven’t been convincing – the subjects seem self-conscious – either overly anecdotal or arcane.” -William Bailey

 Painting real people presents the greatest challenge and satisfaction for me as an artist.
 Narrative portraits allow me to paint what interests me most about a person – their interactions, failures, and triumphs.
-I first became interested in portraiture while in school, seeing an intriguing photo in a magazine showing someone wearing a mask and top-hat.
-The image was striking and powerful, and I began searching for and painting images with a similar intensity and magic.
+I became increasingly interested in portraiture after seeing a fascinating photo of an unknown someone wearing a porcelain mask and top hat.
+The image was striking and powerful, and I began searching for and painting images with a similar intensity and intrigue.

-To distance myself from my subjects, I collect found photographs for reference.
-This allows me to side-step a subject’s natural self-consciousness, and these found images present to me a story in motion; a ready-made dialogue.
-Many of these photographs have been discarded, forgotten, or ignored -- I’ve found these images in dumpsters, recycling bins, family and friends’ albums, thrift stores, and most recently, the Internet.
-They represent the loss of privacy in an environment where cameras are so much a part of the landscape that many people are no longer even cognisant of them.
-However, I see the individuals in these portraits able to transcend the trials of everyday life through humour and determination.
+To distance myself from my subjects, I’ve been collecting found photographs for reference.
+This allows me to side-step a subject’s natural self-consciousness as well as my own sentimentality, and these found images present to me a story in motion; a ready-made dialogue.
+Many of these photographs have been discarded, forgotten, or ignored – I’ve found these images in dumpsters, recycling bins, family or friends’ albums, thrift stores, and most recently, online.
+The photos represent an increasing loss of privacy in an environment where cameras are so much a part of the landscape that many people are no longer even cognizant of them.
+Even as the world moves into ‘forced-voyeurism’, I see the individuals in these portraits endeavoring to transcend the trials of everyday life through humour and determination.

 I’m painting images that compel me; subjects that resonate with me long after my first strong reaction to seeing them.
-Recently, the painting process is becoming much more personal; I’m editing and challenging the source material.
-The documentation of a subject is evolving into the re-inventing of an image.
-Painting from found photographs has become an excavation through multiple layers of meaning and interpretation which have been projected from my own experiences.
+Recently, the painting process is becoming more personal; I’m editing and challenging the source material.
+The documentation and elevation of a subject is evolving into the filtering and re-inventing of an image.
+Painting from found photographs is for me an excavation through multiple layers of meaning and interpretation which have been projected from my own experiences.
 My hope is to begin a painting in the same position that each viewer will eventually come to it – as a mystery to be unraveled.